-When time allows, the hotel staff will be happy to give you a free guided tour of the hotel, established back in 1767.
+When time allows, the hotel staff will be happy to give you a free guided tour of the hotel.

 Refsnes is also famous for its excellent restaurant, being perfect for a romantic dinner for two, or a pleasant meal in the company of good friends.

-Hotell Refsnes Gods is located on the peninsula of Jeløya, just outside Moss town centre, and is a member of the historic hotels & restaurants in Norway.
+Hotell Refsnes Gods is located on the peninsula of Jeløya, just outside Moss town centre.

 Moss Town and Industrial Museum